 Current Research On Supplements

 A prospective study investigated the effects of an intervention-based approach in reducing substance use and promoting a healthy lifestyle in female athletes from 19 schools.
-Schools were randomly assigned to either the intervention-based group or control group.
+Schools were randomly assigned to either the intervention-based group or the control group.
 The results were promising, demonstrating reduced substance use and an improvement in healthy behaviors in the intervention group compared to the controls.

 There is no compelling data at the moment that supports the use of substances such as supplements, steroids, and hormone therapy to improve performance in adults.
 Safety studies have shown potential long-term side effects with limited benefits.